Claire Gaskin | Essex | LondonTherapy | Hypnotherapy | BWRT

 Going to see Claire after being involved in a fatal car accident was the best thing I could have done…..Read More

 The case summaries section shows just some of the many cases Claire has helped with, at her practices in Harley Street, London and Southend-on-Sea, in Essex.

 A selection of real-life success stories using BWRT.

-Claire Gaskin featured in ‘Yours’ magazine, resolving panic attacks and phobia of heights in a single session.
-Click the photo to read the article:
+Claire was featured in ‘Yours’ magazine last year, after resolving Colleen’s panic attacks and phobia of heights in a single session…

 Feeling stressed?
 Try this quick and easy breathing exercise to help reduce stress and anxiety

 Therapy for Panic Attacks

 Kristina, from Southend in Essex, is a talented musician and fundraising manager, who works for the national mental health charity, MIND.